 A disaster recovery or continuity plan would incorporate approaches for each potential failure:

-- Anticipate specific failures: For each of those areas, IT architects first make sure that systems are redundant, and that there are backup systems available in case of a failure.
-The next step is to automate failover processes so that down systems are automatically detected and services are switched to the backup system.
+- Anticipate specific failures: For each of those areas, IT architects first make sure that systems are redundant, and that backup systems are available in case of a failure.
+The next step is to automate failover and failure-detection processes so that down systems are automatically detected and services are switched to the backup system.

 - Manage performance proactively: Fault tolerance will address an outage, but it won’t necessarily deal with performance degradation.
 This is where load balancing and scalability become useful tools.
 In this case, IT architects monitor system performance and use multiple systems to manage user requests and operations.
-Load balancers and traffic management can intelligently route traffic based on bandwidth and system performance, the user type, or the request type.
+Load balancers and traffic management can intelligently route traffic in real time based on bandwidth, system performance, user, or request type.

-- Deal with catastrophe: Widespread infrastructure failures–like a cloud provider going down, a natural disaster at a data center site–are rare, but it requires a more comprehensive approach than hardware/software failures alone.
+- Deal with catastrophe: Widespread infrastructure failures–like a cloud provider going down, a natural disaster at a data center site–are rare, but they require a more comprehensive approach than hardware/software failures alone.
 Along with bringing the infrastructure back online, it is necessary to have up-to-date data available.
-This can be done through replication (done synchronously but with performance risks) or data backups (done asynchronously but with some risk of data loss).
+This can be done synchronously through replication (though there are performance risks) or asynchronously through data backups (with some risk of data loss).

-High-availability architectures run active clusters, so there is built-in redundancy and failover.
+High-availability architectures run active failover clusters, so there is built-in redundancy and failover and—hopefully—zero downtime.
 Within the cluster, nodes are monitored not just for availability, but for overall performance of applications, services, and network.
-Because there is shared storage, there is no data loss if a node goes down, because all nodes in the cluster are working from the same datasource.
+Because there is shared storage, there is no data loss if a node goes down, because all cluster nodes work from the same data source.
 Load balancing can be used to manage traffic for best performance.

 Outside those broad characteristics, high-availability clusters can be designed for more specialized activities, depending on the priorities and activities within the IT infrastructure.
 The Red Hat Enterprise Linux High Availability Add-on, for example, has four default configurations:

-In real life environments, the high-availability systems would incorporate aspects of all of those focus elements.
+In real-life environments, the high-availability systems would incorporate aspects of those focus elements.

-High availability spans the entire infrastructure, having to account for data and storage management in separate environments–both cloud and physical–and different locations for services and applications.
+High availability spans the entire infrastructure, accounting for data and storage management in separate environments–both cloud and physical–and different locations for services and applications.
 This is why a common platform and standard operating environment can be so powerful: it creates consistency regardless of the deployment environment.

 Red Hat Enterprise Linux has additional capabilities and services that can be included through add-on packages.
 The Red Hat Enterprise Linux High Availability Add-on addresses the networking, clustering, and storage aspects of the topology.